-Editor’s note: this post was updated on November 29, 2018, to account for pertinent Bluetooth information and price changes.
+Editor’s note: this list was updated on January 2, 2019, to account for price changes.

 Related: Best noise cancelling earbuds